Stages#

 Adding a Stage to a Flow#

-To add stages to a flow in the UI, you can open the dropdown menu on the left of the flow edit page and select the stage you want to add.
+To add stages to a flow in the UI, open the dropdown menu on the left side of the flow edit page and select the stage you want to add.

 Screenshot for adding a stage.

 In the SDK, you can use the StreamingFlow.add_stage() method.
-This method accepts the following parameters label, name, type and library, of which one of label or name must be provided.
+This method accepts the following parameters: label, name, type, library, and stage_info.

 This method returns an instance of Stage representing the newly created stage.

-After adding stages you need to call Project.update_flow() method to save the changes.
+After adding stages, you need to call the Project.update_flow() method to save the changes.

 >>> flow.add_stage(label='Amazon SQS Consumer')